T-Mobile adds 2.7 million customers in August, breaks company record

 Major wireless carriers have amped up their promotions in the face of the Apple’s new iPhone 6 release on Tuesday, in an attempt to poach customers from each other in a nearly saturated market.

-Earlier on Wednesday, AT&T announced it is offering customers the iPhone 6 with no immediate down payment required when subscribers sign up for its equipment installment plan.
+Earlier on Wednesday, AT&T announced it is offering customers a $300 credit and a free iPhone 6 when they trade in their old iPhones.

 Sprint Corp announced on Tuesday a program that allows customers to lease the iPhone 6 and get the latest iPhone model every two years for $20 a month when they sign up for an unlimited plan.